igece/QueryUsers/README.md

-# QueryAddressBook
+# QueryUsers
-Obtain a filtered contacts list from Microsoft Outlook address book.
+Obtain a filtered contacts list from Microsoft Active Directory.